vanadium/website/content/installation/rpi.md

 You could use the [RaspberryPi] as your complete development environment - write code, compile it and run it all on the Pi.
 To do that you will:

 1. Need the [Go] compiler.
-Unfortunately, there are no official Go compiler distributions for the processor architecture of the Pis.
-You could compile it from source, but might prefer [Dave Cheney's unofficial distribution][go-arm].
+Starting with Go 1.6, the official release includes binaries that work on the Pi (the armv6l architecture).
 2. Download the Vanadium sources:
    ```
    export GOPATH=$HOME/vanadium  # Or any other directory of your choosing